yliu6680/imooc-news-config/README.md

 ## Anlysis And Implementations

+#### Implementation of Interpreting Data To Graph

 #### Implementation Of The Searching Algorithm

+I implemented the algorithm by Breath First Search, it's an algorithm first expand all neighbour nodes of the origin node, and then go deeper of the graph.

+The data structure I used for my algorithm is queue, and implemneted by Java LinkedList.
+I also used hashset to record all visited node, in case there are any loops in the graph.
+The stops could be describe as follow:

+   1. Add the origin city name in the queue.
+   2. Poll the queue, and get a city name.
+   3. Find the city name in the heads of all adjacent lists, all heads are the keys of the hashmap.
+   4. Find the adjacent list for the head.
+   5. Iterate the hashset.
+If we find the destination city name in the hashset, then we are done.
+   6. Otherwise, if the city name is not in the visited set, then add the city name in to the queue and visited hashset.
+   7. Repeat the algorithm from step.2 - step.6, until the queue is empty or we find the final result.
+   8. If we still not find the result, then the two cities are not connected.

 #### Implementation Of The Cache

+I implemented the Least Recently Used cache with LinkedHashMap.
+The operations for the cache is shown below:

+   1. Initilize the LRU cache with a capacity.
+   2. Get item from the HashMap, if it exists, then we need to swap the item with the last node in the LinkedList of the LinkedHashMap.
+   3. Put item in the HashMap, if the capacity has already fulled, then remove the first node in the LinkedList of LinkedHashMap.

+So each time the recently used item will be updated to the last node in the LinkedList, and will be kept for longer time.
+The item will be replaced based on the last time it is used by the user.

 #### Analysis Of The Algorithm

+Assumes there are N lines in the city.txt file, M city names are in the file, and the capacity of the cache is C. And hashmap and hashset will work perfectly, so each operation ill only cost O(1).

+The

+The BFS:

+The BFS algorithm will

 #### Parameters validation